ibrr1/GitHub-Issues-Crawler-Tool/readMe.md

 2. Open terminal or command prompt.
 3. Change the location to the tool location.
 4. Type "pip install -r requirements.txt" to install all the packages that you need to run the tool.
-5. Run the tool by typing python extract.py [GitHub User][GitHub Name].
+5. Run the tool by typing python extract.py [GitHub Repo User][GitHub ٍRepo Name].
 6. The tool will generate three excel files and store them in the tool location.